The tournament AI in Mount & Blade apparently decides that the best way to win is to drive into a wall. And then get fenced in by dismounted horses.

 Yayandas: We are about to calibrate the newly installed, super-responsie inertial damper.
 You will never again feel the slightest shake, and never once be torn from your sleep, even if you are rammed head-on by a Xenon.
 Nopileos: Rrrr... do they do that?
 Yayandas: So one hears...

-Enemy mobs in Minecraft were quite stupid back in the early days of the game.
+Enemy mobs in Minecraft were quite stupid back in the early days of the game, and intentionally so according to Notch.
 They were programmed to do nothing more than walk in a straight line to reach the player and jump whenever a block stood in the way.
 This meant you could lead the infamous creepers to their deaths by tricking them to walk off a cliff or into a lava pool.
 A patch enhanced the mob AI and they no longer have their quirks.

 The tameable wolves update got a lot of flack when it was first introduced for the stupidity of the wolves.
 They would frequently get lost and de-spawn, or decide the shortest route between two points was a straight line right into a pool of lava.